Dialogue is Speech

 Settings, as much as characters, are created out of words and descriptions.
 However, where dialogue is essential to conveying the essential being of a character, it may not be so essential to express a setting.
 What becomes important with regards to the connection between dialogue and setting is to ensure that any dialogue is appropriate to the setting.

-Say for example you are writing a Victorian London-era piece.
+Say you are writing a Victorian London-era piece.
 It would be appropriate to use elegant and flowery dialogue that suits the tone and style of the era.
-This same style of dialogue may not, however, be appropriate for a 21st Century piece set in the boroughs of New York.
+This same style of dialogue may not be appropriate in the boroughs of New York.
 Similarly, for any imaginative piece of fantasy or science fiction writing, the dialogue must make sense in the particular setting and not feel contrary to the tone and feel of the place.
 If the world is a gristly Medieval fantasy world then featuring a variety of characters speaking in entirely hopeful tones and with airy mannerisms would be out of place, and that only leads to poor dialogue.

 Let Your Dialogue Flow